 Despite such kind of websites don’t need as many text pages as other websites, they still need them.
 To progress in search engines ranks and be noticed by audience, you can’t avoid these expenses.
 There are two different ways of effective money funding:

 - A short but good SEO-optimized text to each product will provide the top position in search for highly conversive search request.

 Both strategies may be used at the same time, but they may hurt your budget.

 A good copywriter text with good SEO would cost you from $50 to $500 each.
 The price depends on the quantity of words it includes, as well as some other factors.

 Marketing and Time

 To make money in e-Commerce, first you should be noticed by your audience.
 There are many marketing strategies that may suit your needs.
 But none of them are free.

-Prices by types of eCommerce websites
+Prices of eCommerce websites by types

 Small eStores suit those who don’t plan to expand assortment in future and feels ok with limited functionality.
 Mostly it includes following features:

 - Lack of or poor design with logo and some images.